 If you haven’t increased your rates over the last year, now is a good time to think about it.
 You have undoubtedly learned new things and gotten better at doing what you already could.

-With that experience behind your back, the new year could be the perfect moment to communicate your clients you will be raising your freelance rates.
+With that experience behind your back, the new year could be the perfect moment to communicate to your clients that you will be raising your freelance rates.

-Tips to make New Year’s Resolution work for your freelance business
+Tips to make New year’s Resolutions work for your freelance business

-Resolutions are difficult to keep on.
+Resolutions are difficult to keep.
 Most people just ignore them after a couple of months (or even weeks).
-So here are our tips to help you make them work for you:
+So here are our tips to help you make them work for you.